 The last home game of the 2018 seaon brought 4,600 people to the 700th anniversary stadium in the north of Chiang Mai, on the site of the 1995 SE Asian games.

 It was three times the average home crowd this season and just maybe the city is catching football fever.
-Much will depend on next week’s game at Khon Kaen and whether Chiang Mai are one of the three side promoted to the Thai premiership for the 2019 season.
+Much will depend on next week’s game at Khon Kaen and whether Chiang Mai are one of the three side promoted to Thai League 1 for the 2019 season.

 There are issues getting the crowds to the games.